FelixEurasto/AtomTracker/README.md

 The movies are structured such that the z-dimension of the system is split in 3, producing a "lower section", "central section", and "upper section".
 The density shifts in all of these regions are animated separately.
 These movies are calculated separately for each selection in `map_selections`.

-To make density, movies you need to define the following variables:
+To make density movies you need to define the following variables:

 | Variable | Description | Default value |
 | --- | - | - |